 A.77 Histograms of lupus z-statistics of CATE on T4, cM, B, and T8 cell types, when restricted to the top 250 highly variable genes.
 The preprocessing procedure is as described in Section 2.6, but with genes expressed less than 5 subjects excluded.
-The result on the NK cell type is not included because the fitting of CATE fails due to sparsity of the gene expressions types on the lupus datasets the GLM-oracle and GCATE methods; and (c) significant genes by the CATE-mad method but not the GLM-oracle method oracle, with q-value cutoff 0.2.
-Here, "subset" and "full" indicate whether all of the measured covariates are used by the corresponding methods significant genes by both the GLM and GCATE methods with all covariates included.
-111 B 61 The histogram of different statistics in one simulation of Figure 3.2 under mean shifts with $n = 100$ .
-In this experiment, the number of true non-nulls is 200, while BH produces 258 discoveries with a q-value cutoff of 0.1, yielding 30% false B.62 Simulation results of the hypothesis testing of $p = 8000$ outcomes based on differ- ent causal estimands and FDP control methods for detecting differential signals under (a) mean shifts and (b) median shifts averaged over 50 randomly simulated datasets with 5-fold cross-fitting.
-The grav dotted lines denote the nominal level of 0.1 T8, NK, B, and cM cell types of Lupus data set.
-141 B.64 Additional results on the Perturb-seq dataset. a, Barplot of the number of cells in each perturbation. b, Heatmap of the number of cells in each batch and perturbation.
-The batch design and the perturbation assignment of the Perturb-seq dataset are highly correlated. c, Clustermaps of GO terms enriched in discoveries (FDR&lt; 0.1) from causarray and RUV, respectively, where the common GO terms are highlighted in blue.
-Only the top 40 GO terms that have the most occurrences in all perturbations are displayed. d, Barplot of GO terms enriched in discoveries under Mll1 perturbation from RUV with most significant genes (adjusted $P$ value $< 0.1$ ) gene ontology terms of the shared and distinct discoveries by causarray and RUV.
+The result on the NK cell type is not included because the fitting of CATE fails due to sparsity of the gene expressions significant genes by both the GLM and GCATE methods with all covariates included.
+111 B.61 The histogram of different statistics in one simulation of Figure 3.2 under mean shifts with n = 100.
+In this experiment, the number of true non-nulls is 200, while BH produces 258 discoveries with a q-value cutoff of 0.1, yielding 30% false discoveries.
+B.62 Simulation results of the hypothesis testing of p = 8000 outcomes based on different causal estimands and FDP control methods for detecting differential signals under (a) mean shifts and (b) median shifts averaged over 50 randomly simulated datasets with 5-fold cross-fitting.
+The gray dotted lines denote the nominal level of $0.1.$ B.63 Upset plot of discoveries by tests based on different causal estimands on the T4, T8, NK, B, and cM cell types of Lupus data set B.64 Additional results on the Perturb-seq dataset. a, Barplot of the number of cells in each perturbation. b, Heatmap of the number of cells in each batch and perturbation.
+The batch design and the perturbation assignment of the Perturb-seq dataset are highly correlated. c, Clustermaps of GO terms enriched in discoveries (FDR< 0.1) from causarray and RUV, respectively, where the common GO terms are highlighted in blue.
+Only the top 40 GO terms that have the most occurrences in all perturbations are displayed. d, Barplot of GO terms enriched in discoveries under Mll1 perturbation from RUV B.65 Estimation results of causarray on the Perturb-seq dataset. a, The JIC criteria suggests a number of latent factor $r = 10$. b, Histograms of estimated propensity score for the top 4 perturbations (Satb2 , Cul3 , Ddx3x , and Asxl3) with most significant genes (adjusted P value < 0.1) B.66 Extra experimental results in AD datasets. a, Histogram of estimated propensity score in three AD datasets. b, Estimated effect sizes of DE genes (FDR < 0.001) in SEA-AD datasets.
+The black dashed line represents the fitted linear regression model, and the red dotted line represents the line $y = x$. c, Top gene ontology terms of the shared and distinct discoveries by causarray and RUV.
 146